aryzach/simple-games/README.md

 # simple-games
-Simple games using FP paradigm with Scala and Scalaz
+Simple games using FP paradigm with Scala, Cats and FS2

 - Conway's Game of Life
 - Tetris